 Ray Morgan was one of Canada’s leading referees in the 1950’s and 1960’s.
 As well as refereeing in the National Soccer League and in the Eastern Canada Professional Soccer League he also did duty as an official at the 1960 Olympic Games and the 1962 World Cup.

-Ray was born in the Philippines in 1922.
-He grew up in England and served in the Royal Air Force during World War II.
+Ray was born in Manila on the Philippines in 1922.
+He learned his soccer in Wales.
+Ray served in the Royal Air Force during World War II.
 He emigrated to Canada in 1947.

 He was the referee at the Dominion cup finals in 1948 between Vancouver St. Andrews and Montreal Carsteel.